Ryan Sutter

-Ryan Allen Sutter (born September 14, 1974) is an American television personality and former football player.
+Ryan Allen Sutter (born September 14, 1974) is an American television personality and former professional football player.
 He is the winner on the first season of the dating competition reality TV show The Bachelorette, chosen by inaugural star Trista Rehn.
 Sutter, a Colorado firefighter, and Rehn were married in a televised wedding on ABC in December 2003.

-Prior to his time on the show, Sutter was a college football defensive back with the Colorado Buffaloes football team, and played briefly for the National Football League.
+Prior to his time on the show, Sutter was a college football defensive back with the Colorado Buffaloes football team, and played briefly for the National Football League (NFL).

 Career

 Born in Fort Collins, Colorado, Sutter is a firefighter in that state.

 Sports

 Football career

 Sutter was a defensive back in college with the Colorado Buffaloes football team.
-He was drafted by the Baltimore Ravens in the fifth round of the 1998 NFL Draft.
+He was drafted by the Baltimore Ravens in the fifth round of the 1998 NFL draft.
 He was cut late in the 1998 training camp.
-He then signed with the Carolina Panthers a few days later, not making the active roster until November 28, 1998 (he had been on the Panther's practice squad).
+He then signed with the Carolina Panthers a few days later, not making the active roster until November 28, 1998 (he had been on the Panthers practice squad).
 In the first play of his first game in the NFL, he injured his shoulder while making a tackle against the New York Jets.
 He was immediately placed on injured reserve and eventually released.
 The following summer, he signed with the Seattle Seahawks, but he was cut.
 In 2000, Sutter played one season for the Barcelona Dragons of NFL Europe.
 In the spring of 2005, Ryan was invited to a tryout with the New Orleans Saints, but suffered a knee injury during the minicamp.
 He has not been in the NFL since.